Plans for Summer Jam Camp 2019 are underway. Please check back later for details. In the meantime, read about what was offered at Jam Camp 2018.

 $100.00 for students of members; $150.00 for students of non-members

-Teachers, please register all students online at:
+For teachers who have a Google Account, please register all students online at:

 Teachers must also submit the “Video Consent” form for each student: